Retail Businesses for Sale in New York

 Hair Products Brand

-Offers toxin-free, kid-friendly hair taming and styling products that help parents manage bedhead, tangles, knots, and frizz with ease.
+Sells toxin-free, kid-friendly hair taming and styling products through e-commerce and retail pharmacy channels, helping parents manage bedhead, tangles, knots, and frizz across domestic and international markets

 Price$1.7M